int128/goxzst/README.md

 # goxzst [![CircleCI](https://circleci.com/gh/int128/goxzst.svg?style=shield)](https://circleci.com/gh/int128/goxzst)

 This is a command to make cross build, ZIP archives, SHA digests.
-It also renders templates for some manifests such as Homebrew Formula and Krew.
+It also renders manifest templates such as Homebrew and Krew.

 ## Getting Started